 Inflation Expectations in the United States averaged 2.87 percent from 2013 until 2021, reaching an all time high of 4.80 percent in June of 2021 and a record low of 2.33 percent in October of 2019.
 This page provides - United States Consumer Inflation Expectations- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Consumer Inflation Expectations - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Inflation Expectations in the United States is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Expectations in the United States to stand at 2.60 in 12 months time.
-In the long-term, the United States Consumer Inflation Expectations is projected to trend around 2.80 percent in 2020, according to our econometric models.
+Inflation Expectations in the United States is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Expectations in the United States to stand at 2.00 in 12 months time.
+In the long-term, the United States Consumer Inflation Expectations is projected to trend around 2.50 percent in 2022 and 2.40 percent in 2023, according to our econometric models.